JeffreyCA/spleeter-web/README.md

     (env) spleeter-web$ celery -A api worker -l INFO -Q slow_queue -c 1
     ```

     This launches two Celery workers: one processes fast tasks like YouTube imports and the other processes slow tasks like source separation.
-The one working on fast tasks can work on 3 tasks concurrently, while the one working on slow tasks only handles a single task at a time (since it's resource-intensive).
+The one working on fast tasks can work on 3 tasks concurrently, while the one working on slow tasks only handles a single task at a time (since it's memory-intensive).
 Feel free to adjust these values to your fitting.

     **Windows:**